 - Not as sensitive as a braid or fluorocarbon line.

 The Stren Original is a Nylon Monofilament line.
 It comes in both low and high vis, as well it comes in fluorescent for the people who love to fish at night.
-It also comes in a variety of different colors so you can choose based on what is best for your specific needs.
+It also comes in various colors, so you can choose based on what is best for your specific needs.

-It is also quite sensitive which comes as a surprise based on what type of line it is.
-It is good at detecting faint strikes even when you’ve cast out quite a bit of line.
-Although it is not going to be as sensitive as lines that are of a braid or fluorocarbon making it is still very surprising how sensitive it actually is.
+It is also quite sensitive, which comes as a surprise based on what type of line it is.
+It is good at detecting faint strikes even when you’ve cast out a lot of line.
+Although it will not be as sensitive as lines of a braid or fluorocarbon, it is still astounding how sensitive it actually is.

 - Great casting